New Weight Loss Drugs In India- Everything you Need to Know!!

 Figure 6: Illustration of pancreas inflammation and related pain

-• Semaglutide and tirzepatide, may have a possible association with thyroid cancer.
-Both also carry a boxed warning for potential for causing thyroid cancer.
+• Semaglutide and tirzepatide may have a possible association with thyroid cancer.
+Both also carry a boxed warning for the potential to cause thyroid cancer.

 • A recent FDA analysis found a significant link between GLP-1 RAs like semaglutide and tirzepatide and increased reports of thyroid cancer.
 (Christophe et.al.,2025).